Guilin Guangxi, China Travel Guide

 Plan your local movements to match your comfort and pace.

-Combining various transport methods delivers the best way to explore Guilin, from buses and taxis to lovely boat trips on the river and bicycle rides.
+Combining various modes of transport delivers the best way to explore Guilin, from buses and taxis to scenic boat trips along the river and bicycle rides.